Surfaces with flat normal connection in 4-dimensional space forms: Introduction

 Let $N$ be as in the previous paragraph.
 Let $M$ be a Lorentz surface and $F:M\longrightarrow N$ a time-like and conformal immersion of $M$ into $N$.
-If $F$ has a parallel normal vector field with respect to the Levi-Civita connection of the metric of $N$, then this vector field is identically space-like.
-We can obtain an analogous result to Theorem~\ref{thm:pnvf} for time-like and conformal immersions of $M$ into $N$ with parallel normal vector fields, and we can also obtain an analogous result to Theorem~\ref{thm:ldnotpnvf} for this situation.
-We will obtain analogous results to Theorem~\ref{thm:notldL0sL} and Theorem~\ref{thm:notldsL} for time-like and conformal immersions of $M$ into $N$ with $K\equiv L_0$, flat normal connection and no parallel normal vector fields (Theorem~\ref{thm:notldL0tL}, Theorem~\ref{thm:notldtL}).
+If $F$ has a parallel normal vector field with respect to the Levi-Civita connection, then this vector field is identically space-like.
+For time-like and conformal immersions of $M$ into $N$ with parallel normal vector fields, we can obtain analogous results to Theorems~\ref{thm:pnvf} and \ref{thm:ldnotpnvf} for this situation.
+We will obtain analogous results to Theorems~\ref{thm:notldL0sL} and \ref{thm:notldsL} for time-like and conformal immersions of $M$ into $N$ with $R^{\perp} \equiv 0$, $K\equiv L_0$ and no parallel normal vector fields (Theorems~\ref{thm:notldL0tL}, \ref{thm:notldtL}).
+The two conditions $R^{\perp} \equiv 0$ and $K\equiv L_0$ just mean the relation \eqref{WXYZ0tL} analogous to \eqref{WXYZ0sL}, and \eqref{WXYZ0tL} is equivalent to the degeneracy of the complex twistor lifts of $F$ (\cite{ando10}).